Elayaraja-Dhanapal/squash-test/README.md

 Second commit on branch A

-Test enterprise email id for signing commits.
+Verify enterprise email id for signing commits.